talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 2. Designated all phenotypes with at least one significant association in the region as the `sentinel phenotypes`.
 3. Gathered all rCNVs overlapping the sentinel window in sentinel phenotypes & controls.
 4. Ordered all case CNVs based on the smallest max breakpoint distance to middle of sentinel window.
-5. Added case CNVs one at a time (in order) and ran a Mantel-Haenszel (M-H) meta-analysis with Sweeting correction against all control CNVs until the test reached P ≤ 10<sup>-6</sup> and at least two metacohorts had Fisher’s exact P ≤ 0.05.
+5. Added case CNVs one at a time (in order) and rerun meta-analysis with Sweeting correction against all control CNVs until the window reached genome-wide signififance (using the criteria listed above).
   * _Note: Step 5 was attempted first with CNVs covering at least 50% of the sentinel window, and restricted to case CNVs ≤ 3Mb in size.
 If genome-wide significance was not achieved for this smaller subset of case CNVs, the test was expanded to include all CNVs overlapping the sentinel window irrespective of size or fracion of the window overlapped._
-6. When the M-H test reached significance, we defined the `minimal credible region` as the middle 90% of the CNV density for the minimal set of case CNVs required to achieve genome-wide significance for the sentinel window.
+6. When the M-H test reached significance, we defined the `minimal credible region` as the middle 90% of the CNV density over the minimal set of case CNVs required to achieve genome-wide significance for the sentinel window.
 7. Exclude all sentinel case CNVs and other case CNVs at least 50% covered by the minimal credible region from step 6.
 8. Recompute all association statistics for each phenotype at every window within the query region after conditioning on the case CNVs excluded in step 7.
 Repeat steps 1-7 as needed until no more genome-wide significant windows exist within the query region.